aemmykun/housekeeping-saas/QUICKSTART.md

 # Quick Start Guide

-This guide will help you get the Housekeeping SaaS application up and running quickly.
+This guide will help you get cloudKklean application up and running quickly.

 ## Prerequisites Checklist